comic/grand-challenge.org/app/docs/development.rst

 At the time of writing, we use ``Ubuntu 20.04`` from the Microsoft store as the default distro.
 As WSL2 is slow at syncing files between Windows and WSL2 filesystems it is best to checkout the codebase within ``wsl`` itself.

-The docker-compose cycle script below utilizes `Docker Buildx`_.
+The docker compose cycle script below utilizes `Docker Buildx`_.
 Depending on the steps above, buildx should be installed alongside docker.
-If the docker-compose cycle invocation below crashes on buildx, it is recommended to (re)install the latest version.
+If the docker compose cycle invocation below crashes on buildx, it is recommended to (re)install the latest version.

 2. Clone the repo